spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/04-aks.md

 6. In the **Azure Cloud Configuration** section, add the **Instance type**.
 The cost details present for a review.

 <InfoBox>
-If the System Node Pool option is checked, the Cloud Configuration limits the choice of OS( **Linux** or **Windows**) and the Taints.
+If the System Node Pool option is checked, the Cloud Configuration limits the choice of OS(<b>Linux</b> or <b>Windows</b>) and the Taints.
 </InfoBox>

-7. Enter the **Managed Disk** information and its size.
+1. Enter the **Managed Disk** information and its size.

-8. If you are including additional or multiple nodes to make a node pool, then click the **Add Worker Pool** button to create the next node.
+2. If you are including additional or multiple nodes to make a node pool, then click the **Add Worker Pool** button to create the next node.